pactus-project/PIPs/PIPs/pip-35.md

 ### Simplicity & Implementation

-In terms of simplicity Nonomsg, MQTT, NATS and CoAP are completely simple.
+In terms of simplicity Nanomsg, MQTT, NATS and CoAP are completely simple.
 They have few keywords, methods and simple structure to use.
 After that to ensure about good implementation, we need to have a stable and reliable libraries.
-The NATS supports lots of languages ([see this link](https://nats.io/download/)) and also MQTT have a complete list of languages to support ([see here](https://mqtt.org/software/)). in other side, Nanomsg and ZeroMQ have good resources but not much enough as NATS and MQTT.
+The NATS supports lots of languages ([see this link](https://nats.io/download/)) and also MQTT have a complete list of languages to support ([see here](https://mqtt.org/software/)). on the other hand, Nanomsg and ZeroMQ have good resources but not much enough as NATS and MQTT.
 And finally we may have difficult path to implement CoAP since it has less supported languages.
 Other protocols like Apache Kafka, XMPP,... are not so simple to use.